Flag

 Criminality

-Saudi Arabia has made strides in combating corruption through the establishment of the Oversight and Anti-Corruption Commission, which has the authority to investigate and dismiss government employees, including high-ranking officials.
-However, despite a comprehensive legal framework, enforcement is often perceived as selective, and issues like human trafficking and organized crime persist, with limited attention from the government on certain crimes, particularly those involving state-embedded actors.
+Saudi Arabia has made strides in addressing corruption through the establishment of the Oversight and Anti-Corruption Commission (Nazaha), which has the authority to investigate and dismiss government officials, including high-ranking individuals.
+Despite a comprehensive legal framework against corruption, enforcement is perceived as selective, and challenges remain in combating human trafficking, drug trafficking, and financial crimes, with the judicial system lacking autonomy and civil society organizations facing significant restrictions.

 Economy